 Any essay, or other assignment, not written or turned in receives a Zero and is averaged into the student's grade as such.
-Except in special circumstances, teachers will not grade late work, so the assignment must be turned in on time, and teachers do not allow make-up assignments for work missed, or re-writes to improve the grade given.
-As in the "real world," the job must be done right the first time, and completed on time, or no credit is given.
+Except in special circumstances, teachers will not accept late work, so the assignment must be turned in on time, and teachers do not allow make-up assignments for work missed, or re-writes to improve the grade given.
+Like in the world of work, the job must be done right the first time, and completed on time, or no credit is given.